 How Did ODOT Determine the Sidewalk Locations

 The $1 million funding for the sidewalks only meets a portion of the sidewalk need in the project area.
 For this reason, selection criteria have been developed to identify locations where sidewalks will provide the most benefit.
-Based on the objectives below, 16 locations have been preliminarily identified as priority locations for sidewalk in-fill.
+Based on the objectives below, multiple locations were identified as priority locations for sidewalk in-fill.

 Selection Criteria for Sidewalk Locations

-Ø Take pedestrians out of harms way.
+Ø Pedestrian Safety.
 Some areas now require pedestrians to walk on the highway shoulder for a hard surface.
-The locations selected will provide sidewalks where no safe, hard surface exists.
-Some areas are without sidewalks but have even asphalt pavement that provides an adequate walking surface.
+The locations selected provide sidewalks where no safe, hard surface exists.
+Some areas are without sidewalks but have flat asphalt pavement that provides an adequate walking surface.
 These areas will not include new sidewalks as part of this project.

 Ø Provide sidewalks to improve access to bus stops.